 Reciprocal IVF is a type of IVF (in vitro fertilization) treatment that allows lesbian couples who do not have infertility to have a baby of their own.
-In this procedure, one of the female partners provide the eggs.
-These eggs are then fertilized with a qualified donor sperm which is taken from a sperm bank and the other female partner carries the pregnancy.
+The definition of reciprocal IVF is the same as regular IVF, however in this procedure eggs are retrieved from one partner and used to fertilize with a qualified donor sperm which is taken from a sperm bank, then fertilized embryos are transferred into the other partner’s uterus.Eggs are then fertilized, and the other female partner carries the pregnancy.
 Also called two-mom IVF or partner IVF, the procedure is highly appealing for many lesbian couples as it allows both partners to have physically and biologically connection with their baby.

 Reciprocal IVF – How Is It Performed?

 First of all, a known or unknown (clinic-recruited) sperm donor is chosen.
 When the sperm donor is chosen, it undergoes certain semen analysis, medical tests and detailed screening in case of the risk of sexually transmitted diseases such as HIV, syphilis, hepatitis, and gonorrhea.
 Meanwhile, both female partners start to synchronize their menstrual cycle according to their own timelines by using a combination of contraceptive pills and Lupron.
 The partner who is providing the eggs will start an ovarian stimulation cycle and the egg retrieval procedure.